LALABSS/sample_repo/README.md

 # sample_repo
-This is my first github
+This is my first github.
+Github is a repository.
+git - distributed version control system